l2a1b/CPSC-310/README.md

 # D1 Tutorial: Async Development

 You are responsible for the software design and implementation that supports the API listed in src/Math.ts.
-You will use for this deliverable is `request-promise-native`.
+You will use the `request-promise-native` package for this task.
 This package will automatically be installed when you run `yarn install`.
 The method `request` that you need to use is already imported in `Math.ts` so you should be able to simply use `request(url)` to send a request.